codeenigma/ce-vm/docs/installation/install.md

 In a nutshell: VirtualBox is the failsafe option, you should stick with it unless you are on Linux AND you are familiar with Docker filesystem mount permissions.

+**Note: Due to the way networking is set up, you cannot switch from one provider to the other without rebooting your host.
+Failing to do so will result in containers/VMS that are not reachable.**

 ## VirtualBox provider

 Make sure you have the latest version from [www.virtualbox.org](https://www.virtualbox.org).